elugens/hello-javascript/docs/browser-related-questions/miscellaneous-browser-questions/mutation-observer.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, you can stop or disconnect the observer by calling the `disconnect()` method.
 It tells the observer to stop watching for mutations.
-The observer can get reused by calling its `observe()` method again.
+We can reuse the observer by calling its `observe()` method again.
     </div><br />
     <strong>Syntax: </strong> mutationObserver.disconnect();<br /><br />
   </div>